sherdencooper/PromptFuzz/README.md

 ### Set API key

 You need to set the API key for the model you want to use.
-In PromptFuzz, default models is `gpt-3.5-turbo-0125`, and you can set your api_key in the [constants.py](./PromptFuzz/utils/constants.py).
+In PromptFuzz, the default model is gpt-3.5-turbo-0125.
+You can set your api_key in the [constants.py](./PromptFuzz/utils/constants.py).

 ```python
 openai_key = 'your_openai_key'